ShashankBagda/AI-Restaurant/Wiki.md

 4. Add multi-location support and data sync.
 5. Integrate sensors and robotics.
 6. Harden security, monitoring, and compliance.

+## Local Network Architecture (Recommended)

+For a local Wi-Fi setup where table devices connect to a main server PC, keep the stack simple and Python-first.

+### Why Python-First

+- AI services are already in Python, so no cross-language friction.
+- FastAPI provides strong WebSocket support for real-time table events.
+- Faster hackathon iteration with one backend stack.

+### Recommended Stack

+- Frontend: React for table UI and staff dashboard.
+- Backend: Python (FastAPI) for REST + WebSocket.
+- AI: Python services (same app or separate microservice).
+- Data: SQLite for MVP, upgrade to PostgreSQL later.

+### Detailed Diagrams (SVG)

+- Architecture overview: `documentation/architecture-overview.svg`
+- Detailed sequence: `documentation/sequence-detailed.svg`
+- Deployment topology: `documentation/deployment-topology.svg`

+### When to Add Java

+Only add Java later if you need enterprise-specific integrations or heavy throughput where a JVM service adds clear value.
+For the MVP, Python keeps everything unified and faster to build.

 ## Notes